 This gives the non-herping public a better view of herpers and herps.
 If people find you holding an animal and ask you questions, try to take some time to give them a better understanding of the animals and of the people who are crazy enough to want to go search for them.
 You might also explain to them that you have purchased a license that legally allows you to handle the herp when you encounter someone who thinks you are breaking the law.
 But don't use herps to scare or intimidate people, or to prove how macho you are.

-Don't Disturb Research Sites.
+Don't Disturb Research Sites and

-If you find some buried can traps or a line of intentionally-laid-out cover (a board line) or any other type of study equipment, don't mess with them.
+If you find some buried or covered-up pitfall traps or a line of intentionally-laid-out cover (a board line) or any other type of study equipment, don't mess with them.
 I usually do look underneath any artificial cover that someone else has laid out, but I don't move it around, and I always replace it as I found it.
 If a site looks like an unauthorized dump site, then moving tin or boards into better locations is not unethical, in my opinion.
 That's how most board lines were set up to begin with - they are essentially just improved illegal dump sites.
 And don't get too worked up if you find that your board line has been moved or degraded.
 It's easy to immediately blame other herpers (for some reason, herpers love to attack each other) but there can be many other explanations for what happened, including the fact that your boards are simply garbage to 99.99 per cent of the people out there who encounter them.

 Be Careful When Sharing Information About Locations, in public, and in private.